 Click on the titles above to view the documents, or use the Administrative Record #2 RI/FS link at right to view these and other documents related to the CERCLA investigation at Red Devil Mine.

-The results will be documented in a supplement to the Remedial Investigation.
+The results will be documented in a supplement to the Remedial Investigation (DRAFT Work Plan).
 The results will also inform a supplement to the Feasibility Study, which defines alternatives for site-wide remedial action.
 The initial Feasibility Study focused on tailings and related contaminated soil.
 The supplement will focus on groundwater and Kuskokwim River sediment.

 Then BLM will develop a Proposed Plan summarizing our preferred site-wide remediation alternative.
 BLM will present the plan to interested communities for public comment.
 We anticipate the Proposed Plan will be ready to present to communities in the fall of 2015 or the following spring.

 After we receive and consider public comment, BLM will develop a Record of Decision to define what action(s) will be taken, applicable cleanup levels, and future monitoring requirements.

 Visit the Community Involvement and Tribal Consultation webpage for information on how you can be involved throughout the Red Devil Mine project.

 Return to Red Devil Mine homepage.